 I authorize current or prior employers (unless excluded above), schools or persons listed in this application to give this company or its agents any and all information concerning my previous employment and I release all parties from all liability from any damage that may result for furnishing the same to this company or its agents.

-I understand that should a search of public records (including records documenting an arrest, indictment, conviction, civil judicial action, tax lien or outstanding judgment) be conducted by internal personnel employed by the Company, I am entitled to copies of any such public records obtained by the Company unless I mark the check box below.
+I understand that should a search of public records (including records documenting an indictment, conviction, civil judicial action, tax lien or outstanding judgment) be conducted by internal personnel employed by the Company, I am entitled to copies of any such public records obtained by the Company unless I mark the check box below.
 If I am not hired as a result of such information, I am entitled to a copy of any such records even though I have checked the box below.

 □ I waive receipt of a copy of any public record described in the paragraph above.